 Ilia Malinin landed the first clean, fully rotated quadruple Axel in figure skating competition history to win the U.S. International Classic in Lake Placid, N.Y., on Wednesday night.

 Malinin, the 17-year-old world junior champion from Virginia, opened his free skate to “Euphoria” by Labrinth with a quad Axel, the last remaining quadruple jump that had yet to be landed clean by any skater in competition.

 “It felt really good,” Malinin said, according to U.S. Figure Skating.
 “When I’m practicing it, it’s pretty easy for me to figure out how to get the right timing and everything to have it be a good attempt.
 To do it in competition is a different story because you have nerves and pressure that can get in the way of that.
 So I have to treat it like I’m at home, and it feels pretty good.”

-The jump received a full base value of 12.50 points (the most awarded for any of the six quad jumps, as it is the hardest, requiring four and a half revolutions) plus a 1.00 grade of execution from a judges panel.
+The jump received a full base value of 12.50 points (the most awarded for any of the six quad jumps, as it is the hardest, requiring an extra half-revolution) plus a 1.00 grade of execution from a judges panel.
 A jump with a positive grade of execution is considered clean.

 “This is the CRAZIEST thing I’ve ever seen anyone do on the ice,” 2018 Olympian Adam Rippon tweeted.
 “ILIA BOY WONDER!!!”